Best Cave Diving Destinations - Bluewater Dive Travel

 Photo by Nirupam Nigam.

 Like most of the Caribbean, the Dominican Republic can be dived year-round, and the cave systems are unaffected by top-side weather conditions.
-June through to November is low season and resorts are quieter.
-The closest international airport to Bayahibe is Punta Cana International Airport (PUJ), just under 1 hours' drive away.
+June through November is the low season, and resorts are quieter.
+The closest international airport to Bayahibe is Punta Cana International Airport (PUJ), just under an hour's drive away.

 Visibility: Excellent due to the lack of particles in the water.